Madison Hemings: Descendants

-Many of the Hemings' descendants who remained in Ohio were interviewed in the late 20th century by two Monticello researchers as part of the Thomas Jefferson Foundation's "Getting Word" project.
+Many of the Hemings's descendants who remained in Ohio were interviewed in the late 20th century by two Monticello researchers as part of the Thomas Jefferson Foundation's "Getting Word" project.
 They were collecting oral histories from the descendants of enslaved families at Monticello; material has been added to the Monticello website and was included in the national Slavery at Jefferson's Monticello 2012 exhibit.
-The researchers found that Hemings' descendants had married within the mixed-race community for generations, choosing light-skinned spouses of an educated class and identifying as people of color within the black community.
+The researchers found that Hemings's descendants had married within the mixed-race community for generations, choosing light-skinned spouses of an educated class and identifying as people of color within the black community.

 In 2010, Shay Banks-Young and Julia Jefferson Westerinen, descendants of Sally Hemings who identify as black and white, respectively, were honored together with David Works, a descendant of Martha Wayles Skelton Jefferson, with the Search for Common Ground award for "their work to bridge the divide within their family and heal the legacy of slavery."
-They have spoken about race and their historically divided and united family, and have been featured on NPR and in other interviews across the country.
+They have spoken about race and their historically divided and united family and have been featured on NPR and in other interviews across the country.
 (Note: In June 2016, Shay Banks-Young died.
 Mention of her death was announced on the Monticello website.)